-Upon acceptance, students with diagnosed learning disabilities may gain access to support programs by providing the following documentation of their disability to the Services for Individuals with Disabilities Office:
+Upon acceptance, students with diagnosed learning disabilities may gain access to support programs by contacting the Disability Services Office and providing the following documentation:

-- A comprehensive psycho-educational evaluation conducted within the past three years by a licensed psychologist; or, - 2.
-Verification that the student was diagnosed by a licensed psychologist or credentialed special education professional using commonly recognized protocols, and received services within the past three years as a learning disabled student; and - 3.
+- 1. A comprehensive psycho-educational evaluation conducted within the past three years by a licensed psychologist; or, - 2.
+Verification that the student was diagnosed by a licensed psychologist or credentialed special education professional using commonly recognized protocols, and received services within the past three years as a learning disabled student; and, - 3.
 Any relevant educational, medical, or diagnostic records which would provide additional information.

-If these criteria cannot be satisfied, students may present the results of a current evaluation performed at their own expense by a licensed psychologist to the Services for Individuals with Disabilities Office for verification of a learning disability.
+If these criteria cannot be satisfied, students may present the results of a current evaluation performed at their own expense by a licensed psychologist to the Disability Services Office for verification of a learning disability.

-Students already enrolled at Truman State University who suspect that they have a specific learning disability should seek assistance from the Services for Individuals with Disabilities Office, where they can be referred to a licensed psychologist.
-The results of the evaluation will be submitted to the Services for Individuals with Disabilities Office for verification of learning disability status.
+Students already enrolled at Truman State University who suspect that they have a specific learning disability should seek assistance from the Disability Services Office, where they can be referred to a licensed psychologist.
+The results of the evaluation will be submitted to the Disability Services Office for verification of learning disability status.